HypothesisWorks/hypothesis/guides/api-style.rst

 and existing APIs may not match it.
 Where relevant, backwards compatibility is much more important than conformance to the style.

+We also encourage `third-party extensions <https://hypothesis.readthedocs.io/en/latest/strategies.html>`_ to follow this style guide, for consistent and user-friendly testing APIs, or get in touch to discuss changing it if it doesn't fit their domain.

 ~~~~~~~~~~~~~~~~~~
 General Guidelines
 ~~~~~~~~~~~~~~~~~~